Dermatofibromas

 Also called epidermal inclusion cysts, these are

-common benign lumps that most often don't cause discomfort unless they
+common benign lumps.
+They usually don't cause discomfort unless they

 become inflamed or infected.
-They range from a half to 2 inches in size
+They range from a half inch to greater in

-and are common on the back, head, and neck.
-They are firm and contain a
+size and are common on the back, head, and neck.
+They are firm and

 |